 Because we want to leave NYC anyway.
-After living in NYC seven years, we moved from Brooklyn back in 2013 so I could pursue a writing program in Kansas.
+In 2013, after my first seven-year stint in NYC, we moved to the Midwest so I could pursue a writing program in Kansas.
 When I moved back to Brooklyn in 2016, it wasn’t because I missed the hustle and bustle of the city, but was almost entirely for a specific job opportunity.
 Now that work isn’t holding us in the city–and if anything, we’re even more over “the romance of the city”–we’ve been talking for a while about how to escape off to somewhere more livable.
 The present circumstances, however tragic they are on a macro level, seem like the right opportunity for us to get out.
 And in the slim chance we decide we actually want to return, we can always do so.

 Because I want to optimize against future regret.
 This is probably the biggest one.
 When thinking about any big decision, I try to image my future self and ask, which decision am I more likely to regret?
 True, a trip could lead to something catastrophic, but such outcomes seem relatively unlikely.
 In all probability the downside case of going on a cross-country road trip right now is that, given the circumstances of COVID and having a baby, that the trip will simply be exhausting and not as much fun as we hope.
 That said, even if that ends up being the case, I doubt that I will have a lot of regret around taking the trip.
 If, on the other hand, we decided not to go on this once-in-a-lifetime trip when we had the opportunity, I can easily see us, years from now, wishing we’d had the courage to go ahead with it.